My 100 Favorite Films

 Were the 1980s the best decade for cinema?
 It might be fun to attempt that argument, but more likely, the 1980s were simply the decade when I came of age and when I watched the most movies.
 It's not surprising to me that most of the movies on this list are from the era when I was the most impressionable—grade school through high school.
 Only fifteen films from the 1990s (when I was actually studying film) and only five from the new millennium (when I started to write about films) made my list.

-If there is anyone who could write a definitive case for the 1980s being cinema's greatest decade (and there do not seem to be many people vying for this honor), it might be me.
+If anyone could write a definitive case for the 1980s being cinema's greatest decade (and there do not seem to be many people vying for this honor), it might be me.
 The prevailing perception of the '80s as a vacuous, uncreative time for film is best exemplified in Peter Biskind's books about Hollywood, Easy Riders and Raging Bulls: How the Sex-Drugs-and-Rock 'n' Roll Generation Saved Hollywood, about the 1970s and Down and Dirty Pictures: Miramax, Sundance and the Rise of Independent Film about the 1990s.
-In both of these entertaing but factaully questionable volumes, Biskind makes a case that the '80s were an age where corporate greed ruled and artists become powerless.
+In both of these entertaining but factually questionable volumes, Biskind makes a case that the '80s were an age where corporate greed ruled and artists became powerless.
 After reading both books, I imagined writing my own treatise about the 1980s, called Terminators, Purple Roses, and Doing The Right Thing: How the 1980s Not Only Did NOT Suck But Were Perhaps Cinema’s Greatest Decade.
-I would generate controversy and skepticism with that title, but it might inspire people to go back and reconsider those three films and the hundreds (literally hundreds) of other great films from that much-maligned decade, starting perhaps with the fourty-two on my list.
+I would generate controversy and skepticism with that title, but it might inspire people to go back and reconsider those three films and the hundreds (literally hundreds) of other great films from that much-maligned decade, starting perhaps with the forty-two on my list.